awslabs/aws-crt-python/docs/dev/writing-code.md

     def __init__(self, options: ClientOptions):
 ```

-The jury's currently out on which is better.
+The jury's currently out on which technique is better.
 Keyword arguments are graceful,
 but "options classes" let us easily nest one set of options inside another set of options.

 ### Use `None` as the Default Value for Optional Arguments